 Arbitration and other forms of dispute resolution, such as mediation and conciliation Collectively known as Alternative Dispute Resolution (ADR), are becoming much more common for all types of claims.
+They can be alternative ways to resolve conflicts between individuals, families, groups, and businesses.
 Our managing partner, Thomas Barry, is an experienced arbitrator and a long-standing member of the Chartered Institute of Arbitrators.

 We provide guidance in relation to:

 An agreement of the parties to submit their disputes to arbitration is most commonly found in the form of an arbitration clause incorporated into a contract between the parties.
 In arbitration, an independent arbitrator will hear details of a disagreement from the parties involved, consider all the facts involved, and give a final decision on the issue.